 A week after our October visit Suzanne had the last procedure that was required to remove the fluid from her abdominal cavity.
 Her ascites was diminishing.
 By February 2019 her MELD score had dropped to 18 and the retention of fluid in her abdomen was completely resolved.
 She was suffering from acute muscle cramps and modifications to her medications and electrolytes were required.
 Following these modifications, the muscle cramps dissipated.

-Fast forward to May 20th 2019 and Suzanne’s MELD score had dropped to a 9 where she was no longer a candidate for liver transplant.
+Fast forward to May 20th, 2019 and Suzanne’s MELD score had dropped to a 9 where she was no longer a candidate for a liver transplant.
 This was a major victory!
-I received an email from Suzanne just yesterday that after her first follow up since May and her MELD score was trending toward a 7 and her medical team was nearly giddy with the news.
+I received an email from Suzanne just yesterday that after her first follow up since May and. her MELD score was trending toward a 7 and her medical team was nearly giddy with the news.

 In her words “So basically from dead in three months to nearly normal in 9 months and holding steady for another 9 months.
 Proof positive that attitude is everything and NEVER surrender”!!

 I get a big smile when Suzanne comes to the office to pick up vitamins.
 At this stage, she is on a plan to be off of all prescription medications by April 2020.
 She is maintaining her health with a clean diet and a vitamin regimen designed to support her system where it is weakest.